santhoshreddybora/RAG/README.md

 Authentication / authorization for clinical use (Azure AD, etc.)

 Centralized logging & monitoring via Application Insights

-🧾 License

-(Choose one for your repo: MIT, Apache 2.0, etc.)

-MIT License
-...

 If you’re reading this in the repo, start with: